-Economic Contributions of Sleeping Bear Dunes National Lakeshore
+Economic Contributions of Sleeping Bear Dunes National Lakeshore chapter 4 "Visitor Opportunities and Use" for more information on visitation).

 The Lakeshore is an important component of the regional economy.
 Spending by visitors to the Lakeshore, as well as NPS personnel and operating and maintenance expenditures, support local businesses and generate tax revenues to help support local governments.